imranata/incident-response-portfolio/BEC_Investigation_Project_Como.md

 The initial access vector was most likely a credential-phishing email.

-The phishing message was sent from b b e n s o n 1 7 8 9 1 @ o u t l o o k . c o m with the subject June Remittance Advice.
+The phishing message was sent from bbenson17891@outlook.com with the subject June Remittance Advice.
 It appeared to use a shared-file or remittance-document lure.
 Although the message was placed in Junk Email, it remained available to the user and was accessed at 08:10:08 GMT.

-The first confirmed malicious sign-in occurred at 08:12:49 GMT from 5 4 .
-7 9 .
-1 7 9 .
-9 2 .
+The first confirmed malicious sign-in occurred at 08:12:49 GMT from (54.79.179.92).
 The short interval between the email access and unauthorised sign-in, together with the matching IP evidence, supports the assessment that the email led to the account compromise.

 Sign-in activity from Switzerland was also identified during the investigation.
 This activity was inconsistent with Natasha's normal behaviour because she worked in Melbourne, had not travelled recently and did not use a VPN.